The ip access-list command options and arguments

 The 'ip access-list' command

-The 'ip access-list' command is a global configuration mode command.
+The 'ip access-list' command allows you to create and manage ACLs.
+It is a global configuration mode command.
 It uses the following syntax.

 Router(config)# ip access-list standard|extended ACL_name or number